luismasuelli/ftools/README.md

   - Add data to this time series.
   - Link children time series to this one.

-In the order you desire (data will be appropriately refreshed for the children time series anyway if you ad them later).
+In the order you desire (data will be appropriately refreshed for the children time series anyway if you add them later).

 2 - Adding data to the Parent Time Series
 -----------------------------------------